SimonStimberg/ID-website/README.md

-# ID-website
+# ID website
-minimalist business-card style one-pager with interactive gadget
+a minimalist business-card style one-pager with a generative graphic element as interactive gadget (using p5.js)